 Cobb is allowed to redeem himself when he is given the seemingly hard duty of instilling a notion in the minds of others.
 It would be the ideal crime if he were to succeed, but a dangerous foe is watching Cobb’s every move.

-6. Black Panther (2018)
+6. Black Panther

+Hailed as one of the most exciting films of the MCU, Black Panther was a mesmerizing auditory experience for the fans.
 Skywalker Sound was responsible for the beautiful sound mixes in Black Panther.
 An audio favorite for most who enjoy the audio aspect of films was the Black Panther’s suit’s kinetic energy dispersal and Klaw’s sound emitter.

-Both components featured a robust sublayer that reverberated well around the theatre and produced waves of sound that were forceful, warm, and attractively textured.
+Both components featured a robust sublayer that reverberated well around the theater and produced waves of sound that were forceful, warm, and attractively textured.
 Every time vibranium was used or even just mentioned in the movie, it had the same pleasing sound texture that stood out in the mix, and I always found my ears pulled to it.

 Synopsis: